SeaBoiii/seaboiii.github.io/novel/the-silk-of-fate/Chapter22.md

 ---
+layout: chapter
+novel: the-silk-of-fate
+order: 22
-title: Chapter 22 - The Things We Never Say
+Title: Chapter 22 - The Things We Never Say
-layout: default
 ---

 ## *The Silk of Fate*